Managing users properly is one of the most important things you can do to keep your Linux server secure.

 drwxr-xr-x 2 john john 4096 Jan 19 08:50 john

-Look for the line starting with UMASK and change the value to 077 like this:
+Open /etc/login.defs, find the UMASK line and change its value to 077 like this:

 UMASK 077